 The View from Both Sides of the Table

-Scott DeWire is the US Head of BD&L for Boehringer Ingelheim.
+Scott DeWire is the Global Head of BD&L for Boehringer Ingelheim.
 In this article, he shares stories from his career journey, which weave a path through science and business and have taught him first-hand the foundations of successful partnerships.
 He reflects on how these experiences shape Boehringer Ingelheim’s BD&L efforts.

 I was recently asked a fairly standard question about how I got interested in a career in science.
 I admit, I always cringe a little when I answer this because the truth sounds made up.
 The summer I was 12 years old, I read Michael Crichton’s Jurassic Park.
 It was a sci-fi novel filled with the promises of molecular engineering with real life applications.
 I recall being so excited that I put the book down and told my dad I had just figured out exactly what I was going to do with my life (although, I don’t think he took it very seriously at the time).
 These ideas lit the initial scientific spark in me and set me on a path to becoming a molecular biologist.